rocky/p5-B-DeparseTree/doc/notes.md

 This kind of thing you may have already encountered in a different guise, and a good solution to that problem applies here.
-Imagine you are trying to create a nicely formated report with lots of data values.
+Imagine you are trying to create a nicely formatted report with lots of data values.
 You can try combining strings together interspersed with calls to conversion routines to different data items.